aloverso/DataScienceFinalProject/README.md

 `committee` | The bill's committe of origin, if applicable, else NaN `officialTitle` | The official title of the bill `sponsor` | The bill's sponsor, if known

+## Running Code
+The Python 2.x code written in this repository often requires the use of `pandas`, `matplotlib`, `seaborn`, and `numpy` packages.

+All of the web browser visualizations use D3.js.